grafana/plugin-tools/docusaurus/docs/how-to-guides/data-source-plugins/add-migration-handler-for-backend.md

  - `query.go`: This file defines the Golang types for your query.
 For automatic migrations to work, it’s important that your query extends the new `v0alpha1.CommonQueryProperties`.
 After that, just define your query custom properties.
  - `query_test.go`: This test file is both used to check that all the JSON files are up to date with the query model and to generate them.
 The first time you execute the test, it will generate these files (take into account that query.types.json needs to exist, even if empty).
  - `query.*.json`: Automatically generated files.
-These schemas will be used for OpenAPI documentation.
-This is a feature in progress that is still not available for external plugins.
+These schemas can be used for OpenAPI documentation but it is a feature still in progress that is not available yet.

 # Step 2: Making the "breaking" change